dantapia17/InlineTech-Revenue-Retention-Insights/README.md

 - **95% of revenue concentrated in laptops/monitors**, creating fragility.
 - **Repeat purchasing was low**, with loyalty underutilized (<40% of revenue).
-- **83% of revenue from Direct acquisition**, leaving growth overly reliant on a single channel.
+- **83% of revenue from Direct marketing acquisition**, leaving growth overly reliant on a single channel.

 To surface these drivers, I built an end-to-end workflow across **Excel, SQL, and Power BI**: